-The Obstetrics and Gynecology objective is to provide basic experiences that will enable SLIC students to understand and apply the knowledge and skills in women's healthcare to provide excellent reproductive care for women throughout his or her career.
+The Obstetrics and Gynecology objective is to provide basic experiences that will enable SLIC students to understand and apply the knowledge and skills in women's healthcare to provide excellent reproductive care for women throughout their career.
 Expectations of learning and evaluation are the same regardless of where the rotation is completed.